Vpet95/git-sc/README.md

 - [ ] More output name format configurability
 - [ ] Exposing more Shortcut story fields for name formatting
 - [ ] Command to easily delete branches based on shortcut story id
+- [ ] Command to clean up local branch list
+- [ ] Interactive mode / prompting
 - [ ] Rewrite git integration to make use of a more robust API
+- [ ] A validation command to check program settings and/or configuration file

 ## Contributing